 Predatory mites are important biological control agents of these mites.

 Avoid planting, or propagating from, infested plants.
 Eliminating cyclamen mites from infested plants is very difficult.
 Cyclamen and broad mites are sensitive to heat and thus thrive in the cooler temperatures of early spring and fall (winter in the greenhouse).
-Hot water dips (100°F for 30 minutes; or 111°F for 15 minutes) have been used to control cyclamen mites.
+Hot water dips (100°F for 30 minutes; or 111°F for 15 minutes) are used to control cyclamen mites.
 This can be done prior to planting, or to disinfest cuttings prior to propagation to clean new stock.

 See Table 3 in: